Angela was a foster parent for eight years and has four daughters, one in which is adopted.

 It's More Than Just Babysitting Children

-These are all necessary tools in order to become an effective nanny or babysitter.
-There are also a lot of things that you need to keep in mind before taking a career as a nanny, being prepared prior to your employment is key.
+These are all necessary tools to become a competent nanny or babysitter.
+There are also a lot of things that you need to keep in mind before taking a career as a nanny.
+Being prepared before your employment is critical.

 - What you do have a say in is your expected income and benefits.
 Make sure you get the agreed amount on paper; therefore, there is no dispute later on.

-What is a Nanny?
+What Is a Nanny?
 You Are Not the Parent—They Are Not Your Children

-You need to raise these children with their parents morals and values.
+You need to raise these children with their parents' morals and values.
 If you are unwilling, then you need to find a different job, because how the children are raised is not determined by you.
 No matter how long you are with these children, no matter how much the parents love you, the bottom line is, they are the parents.

-Early on before you find yourself in a compromised position, assess whether you have similar values and beliefs as the family.
-If you do not, you may want to find a different family, before either of you get too invested in the other.
-Also, recognize what you can compromise on and just make sure you abide by the parents' rules.
+Early on, before you find yourself in a compromised position, assess whether you have similar values and beliefs as the family.
+If you do not, you may want to see a different family, before either of you gets too invested in the other.
+Also, recognize what you can compromise on and make sure you abide by the parents' rules.
 By not following the parents' rules, you will not only confuse the child, but the parents will eventually find out and possibly get upset and may compromise your working relationship.

 Let me reiterate a point I stated earlier.
 You are not the parent.
 They are not your children.

-You Will Disagree With Your Employers
+You Will Sometimes Disagree With Your Employers

-Nanny Employment: Know What You Want and Get it On Paper
+Nanny Employment: Know What You Want and Get It on Paper

-Do You Want to Be Self-Employed or an Employee
+Do You Want To Be Self-Employed or an Employee?

-- Caution to the employed nanny, you need to make sure you are being compensated at a level that you feel comfortable.
+- Caution to the employed nanny, you need to make sure you are compensated at a level that you feel comfortable.

 Other questions include:

-What Do You Expect as Far as Wage, Overtime, Vacation, and Benefits?
+What Do You Expect As Far As Wage, Overtime, Vacation, and Benefits?

 There are things to think about aside from just your salary.